HarrySIV/HarrySIV/README.md

 + 👋 Hi, I'm Harry!
-+ 👀 I’m a JavaScript developer, proficient in TypeScript, React, Express, and other frameworks.
++ 👀 I’m a Software Developer, proficient in TypeScript, React, Angular, Express, and other frameworks that make up my full-stack experience.
-+ 🌱 Working on contributing to more OSS.
++ 🌱 I'm working on some personal projects as well as contributing to more OSS.
 + 🧠 I've got a lot of interests, but, most importantly, I love a good challenge!